 Intent to Distribute Class D

-Massachusetts Felony Drug Distribution – Penalties
+Massachusetts Felony Drug Distribution (Intent to Distribute) – Penalties

 The penalty you face for distribution or possession with intent depends on the drug in question and the circumstances of your case.
 Each case is different and there is no substitute for consulting with a defense attorney.

-A second offense drug distribution charge will bring more serious potential sentences.
+A second offense drug distribution charge will bring even more serious potential sentences.
 If you are charged with distribution of heroin, for instance, your second offense can carry up to 5 years in prison.

 Ref: MGL § C. 94C

-School Zone – Drug Distribution Penalty Enhancments
+School Zone – Drug Distribution Penalty Enhancements

-“I was just sitting in an apartment on the second floor!” doesn’t mean you aren’t in a school zone, if there is a school or park on the next block.
+“I was just sitting in an apartment on the second floor!” doesn’t mean you aren’t in a school zone if there is a school or park on the next block.
 And it doesn’t matter whether whatever you were doing had anything to do with activity near the school, or involving kids.

 Contact me for help in how we can challenge a school zone claim.